-Shelby Township couple arrested after a wrong tun to Canada, costing them $2,500
+Shelby Township couple arrested after a wrong turn to Canada, costing them $2,500

 10:53 PM, Jan 30, 2018